 - Allowable deductions (repairs, agent fees, insurance, mortgage interest with the Section 24 restriction layered in for years post-2020/21).

-- Net rental profit, taxed at the landlord's marginal income-tax rate for the year.
+- Net rental profit, taxed at your marginal income-tax rate for the year.

-- Interest on the underdpaid tax, calculated from the original SA payment date.
+- Interest on the underpaid tax, calculated from the original SA payment date.

-- The proposed penalty for the year, calculated against the Schedule 41 or Schedule 24 framework as appropriate.
+- The proposed penalty for the year, worked out against the Schedule 41 or Schedule 24 framework as appropriate.

-- Any capital disposals during the disclosure period requiring CGT computation (a property sold mid-window, with under-declared CGT alongside the under-declared rental).
+- Any capital disposals during the disclosure period that need a CGT computation (a property sold mid-window, with under-declared CGT alongside the under-declared rental).

-The supporting evidence pack includes bank statements showing rental receipts, agent statements where used, mortgage statements substantiating interest deductions, expense receipts substantiating other allowable costs, and (where there were disposals) the contract and completion documentation.
+Your supporting evidence pack should include bank statements showing the rental receipts, agent statements where you used one, mortgage statements to back the interest deductions, expense receipts for your other allowable costs, and, where you sold, the contract and completion documentation.

 Step 3: Pay

-A disclosure submitted without payment is not a completed LPC disclosure.
-The mitigation floor for unprompted disclosure depends on the disclosure being substantively complete, and HMRC has consistently treated payment-on-submission as part of substantive completeness.
+A disclosure submitted without payment is not complete, and your unprompted-disclosure mitigation floor depends on completeness: HMRC has consistently treated payment-on-submission as part of it.

 The Schedule 41 versus Schedule 24 distinction